aravindhp/yaoih/README.md

 The directory that will be used by `openshift-install`.

 ## -n network config file
+This needs to be used only if you are trying to change network configuration.
-This is the hybrid OVN Network manifest that will be used by `openshift-install`.
-Example:
+An example hybrid OVN Network manifest that will be used by `openshift-install` is show below:
 ```
 apiVersion: operator.openshift.io/v1
 kind: Network